lybned/STAT-429-Group-Project/README.md

 - Schooling: Average years that people aged 25+ spent in formal education
 - Life_expectancy: Average life expectancy of both genders in different years from 2010 to 2015

-For the country status, 1 represents developed country and 0 represents developing country.
+For the country status, 1 represents a developed country and 0 represents a developing country.

 ## Data Cleaning
 The dataset is already cleaned by the creator.
-All null or 0 value are filled in.
+All null or 0 values are filled in.

 ## Train Test Split
-75% of the dataset are used for training while the other 25% are used to test the final logistic regression model.
+75% of the dataset is used for training while the other 25% is used to test the final logistic regression model.

 ## Model 1
 <img src="https://github.com/lybned/STAT-429-Group-Project/blob/main/Group%20Project/Model%201.PNG" width="500">